 Best Inventory Formulas and Ratios to Boost Efficiency in Stockrooms

-Optimizing inventory on hand in a point-of-use location takes knowledge of inventory principles and formulas, as well as the tools needed to gather and analyze the data.
-Organizations with stockroom inventory, and the distributors that supply them, rely on several common inventory formulas to determine how well they are optimizing inventory.
+Optimizing on-hand inventory at a point-of-use location requires knowledge of inventory principles and formulas, as well as the tools needed to gather and analyze data.
+Organizations with stockroom inventory and the distributors that supply them rely on several common inventory formulas to assess how well they are optimizing inventory.

 What are the most relevant inventory formulas for stockrooms?